uccl-project/uccl-project.github.io/src/content/posts/about-uccl.md

 # UCCL: An Extensible Software Transport Layer for GPU Networking.

 UCCL is a software-only extensible transport layer for GPU networking.
-It is designed to be **fast** and **extensible** to meet the challenging requirements fast-evolving ML workloads.
+It is designed to be **fast** and **extensible** to meet the challenging requirements of the modern ML workloads.

 UCCL achieves up to **3.2x higher performance** over NCCL on AWS, and matches NCCL performance on ASIC-based RDMA NICs.
 UCCL provides a flexible and extensible framework that allows developers to **readily deploy custom transport protocols**  in software tailored to the latest ML workloads, and are compatible with many NIC vendors (Nvidia, AMD, AWS, etc.).